Question: What's the difference between MHz and MIPS, and which is a good indicator of performance?

 So the only real answer is to run the programs you use on it, of course this only indicates the performance for a given run on a specific piece of software for a specific usage, but it's likely better than any other number you'll get.

 Regardless, none of this really matters.
 CPU performance is becoming a non-issue, because while CPUs and computers are speeding up exponentially, humans are not.
 There is a CPU speed that is actually good enough.
-Once the computer is able to process all types of information (sound, video, etc..) faster than we are, then we won't generally find ourselves waiting for our computer.
+Once the computer is able to process/generate all types of information (sound, video, etc..) faster than we are, then we won't generally find ourselves waiting for our computer.
 Soon you'll find that people aren't even discussing clock speeds in computers anymore, though I'm sure that for a while the computer and software vendors will find ways to waste cycles just to convince us to buy newer hardware (see Microsoft for reference).
 Regardless, this won't last forever, and new issues will arise in computer design.